 Logging

-The main goal of logging is to document the operations performed in the task for further analysis.
-Logging makes it possible to identify errors in the task's operation
+The main purpose of logging is to record operations performed in a task for further analysis.
+Keeping logs provides the ability to identify errors in the task execution.

 this.doLog

-Shows whether task logging is enabled; can be used as a flag for optimization, for cases where the log is not kept and the argument to this.logger.put is a complex expression
+Shows whether task logging is enabled; it can be used as a flag for optimization in cases where logging is disabled and a complex expression is passed as an argument to this.logger.put.

 this.logger.*